pilsHan/DML/README.md

 ### To do
 - more student networks (now 2 networks)
-- implement other model not only Resnet but also MobileNet, InceptionV1, WRN_28_10
+- implement other model not only Resnet_32,WRN_28_10
 - experimental environment setting and comparison of paper results
 - visualization